shahcompbio/lyra/docusaurus/docs/getting-started.md

 python tree_cellscape_loader.py -y directory/to/yaml/data_metadata.yaml
 ```

 This will load an entry into the analysis index, as well as the appropriate data files.
-You can view the [Loading Section](load-overview.md) to see more information about the data types.
+You can view the [Loading Section](load-overview.md) for more information about loading.

 ### Setting up graphQL